thecadsteam/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

      * To prevent this issue, we will introduce a new HTTP header called "HTTP_USE_JWT_COOKIE" that will be selectively set only by microfrontends that want to use JWT cookie based authentication.
 The new middleware will check for this header before trying to reconstitute and use the JWT token.
+     * An alternative solution to force use of "HTTP_USE_JWT_COOKIE" for a particular endpoint and still get login redirects is to use the new JwtRedirectToLoginIfUnauthenticatedMiddleware in conjunction with the new LoginRedirectIfUnauthenticated permission class on the endpoint.

 .. _`Lightrail's design`: https://medium.com/lightrail/getting-token-authentication-right-in-a-stateless-single-page-application-57d0c6474e3
 .. _Django Rest Framework JWT: https://getblimp.github.io/django-rest-framework-jwt/